Home Buyer or Seller … Who is your Guardian Angel?

 - what should your expectations for a broker/agent be?

 With the Arizona Real Estate Agency Disclosure and Election Form buyers and sellers “instruct” the Realtor® on the nature of the representation to be performed.
 This is NOT part of any contract.
 It’s simply an instruction from the client to the agent.
 The choices on the form are:

-A seller should “instruct” with option #2, plus #3 for exposure to all potentil buyers.
-Regarding this #3, it is essentially the same situation as for #3 for the buyer, including the exception if the agent is the listing agent.
+For the seller regarding choice #3, this is essentially the same situation as for #3 for the buyer, including the exception if the agent is the listing agent.

 A FSBO seller might well be dealing with #1, but that’s what a FSBO is all about.

 you need a professional representative